Residual permutation test for regression coefficient testing

 In the simulation, we set $b=0$; since the result of ANOVA is invariant to $\beta, \beta^Z$, we simply set them to be zero vectors.
 We also set $\bX$ as $n \times p$ matrices with i.i.d.\ entries following either $\cN(0,1)$ or $t_1$ distribution, with $(n, p) = (300, 100), (600, 100)$ or $(600, 200)$; and $\be$ and $\bv$ have i.i.d.\ components from one of $\cN(0,1)$, $t_2$ or $t_1$ distributions.

 Table~\ref{Tab:ANOVA} summarizes the performance of ANOVA test from $100000$ Monte Carlo simulations.
-For evaluation criterion we consider the sizes of the ANOVA test at nominal levels $\alpha = 0.01, 0.005$ among the $100000$ replicates.
+We consider the sizes of the ANOVA test at nominal levels {\revone $\alpha = 0.01, 0.05$}.
 According to the simulation results, when the noises of $\be$ and $\bv$ follows a standard normal distribution, the ANOVA test has the correct size control, which is consistent with Lemma~\ref{lem:anova}.
-However, when normality is violated, the ANOVA test will be overly optimistic, with an empirical size more than twice as large as the nominal level in some cases.
+However, when normality is violated, the ANOVA test will be overly optimistic, with an empirical size more than twice as large as the nominal level in some {\revone $1\%$-level tests (this issue is more pronounced if we consider a $0.5\%$ test level; see Table~\ref{Tab:Size5pc} in the Supplementary Material)}.
 In particular, the performance of noise type $t_1$ is in general worse than that of $t_2$, this means that ANOVA test is more vulnerable to heavy-tailed noises.
 Moreover, the performance of ANOVA is worse with a heavy-tailed design matrix $\bX$.

-To better understand the empirical distribution of the simulated p-values, we plot the histogram of Monte Carlo repetitions in Figure~\ref{fig:histgram}.
-Figure~\ref{fig:histgram}(a)-(c) corresponds to the histogram of the p-values from the ANOVA test.
+To better understand the empirical distribution of the simulated p-values, we plot their histogram in Figure~\ref{fig:histgram}(a)-(c).
 Apparently, all the histograms are far from uniform on $[0,1]$ under the null hypothesis, with a large spike near zero.
-In addition, the magnitude of the spike gets higher as $n$ becomes smaller or that $\bv$ or $\bX$ becomes more heavy-tailed.
+In addition, the magnitude of the spike increases as $n$ becomes smaller or that $\bv$ or $\bX$ becomes more heavy-tailed.
 Another interesting property is that the histograms are usually ``U-shaped'', where the peaks appear at regions near either $1$ or $0$.
-In sum, when data are generated from non-Gaussian and in particular heavy-tailed distributions, the ANOVA tests are usually far from the correct level and the aim of the current paper is to propose a new test that 1) is finite-population valid in high dimensions just with exchangeable noises and 2) has power even in heavy-tailed distribution.
+In sum, when data are generated from non-Gaussian and in particular heavy-tailed distributions, the ANOVA tests are usually far from the correct level.